 The carrying value of other receivables and payables are assumed to approximate their fair values due to the short term nature of these financial instruments.

-The fair value of the forward contracts is determined using quoted forward exchange rates at the period ended.
+The fair value of the forward contracts is determined using quoted forward exchange rates at the end of the period.

 5 Fair value measurement (continued)

 Recognised fair value measurement